gitter-badger/whereami/README.md

 - Move account configuration to separate .ini or YAML file
 - Integrate with Twitter API to allow regular updates of profile location with w3w address
 - "Live" webservice that returns `gps.json` on request, instead of printing to static file (I'd have to host elsewhere than tilde).
+- Leverage this to automate geotagging in [Jot](https://github.com/yagermadden/jot)